93million/catkeys/README.md

 **NB: The server key is effectively the master key.
 All client keys are generated from the server key.
 If you regenerate the server key you will need to regenerate all the client keys!!!
 For this reason it may be worth making a secure backup of the server key.**

-Take a look in your `cahkeys` directory - you will now see `client.cahkey`
+Take a look in your `catkeys` directory - you will now see `client.catkey`

 ```
-$ ls -la cahkeys/
+$ ls -la catkeys/
 total 32
 drwxr-xr-x  4 pommy  staff   128  4 Sep 21:10 .
 drwxr-xr-x  9 pommy  staff   288  4 Sep 21:48 ..
--rw-r--r--  1 pommy  staff  5372  4 Sep 21:10 client.cahkey
+-rw-r--r--  1 pommy  staff  5372  4 Sep 21:10 client.catkey
--rw-r--r--  1 pommy  staff  7857  4 Sep 21:09 server.cahkey
+-rw-r--r--  1 pommy  staff  7857  4 Sep 21:09 server.catkey
 ```

 You can generate as many client keys as you wish, however if you have more than 1 you will need to specify which to use when making a request.